 Only a small number of medical centers offer this complex surgery.
-UC San Diego performs more than 100 lead extractions annually, more than any other facility in the region.
-It is also the only one to perform this surgery in a “hybrid” operating room, with both state-of-the-art imaging equipment and everything necessary for open heart surgery.
-It is also unique for having two physicians — a cardiac electrophysiologist and a cardiothoracic surgeon — perform the surgery together, enhancing patients’ safety enormously.
+UC San Diego does more each year than any other facility in the region, and by 2014, we had performed more than 250.
+We also perform this surgery in a “hybrid” operating room, with both state-of-the-art imaging equipment and everything necessary for open heart surgery.

 Video: Hear from a lead extraction patient and her doctors

 In November 2012, our facility performed its 100th lead extraction, with a 100% success rate.
+(We've since performed more than 250.)
 JenyLyn Carpio, the 100th patient, was 22 years old when she experienced a total heart blockage and was diagnosed with a genetic heart disorder that required a defibrillator and pacemaker.
 She discusses her treatment, and Dr. Ulrika Birgersdotter-Green and Victor Pretorius give more information on lead extractions.

 Hundreds of Lead Extractions, Excellent Success Rate